paramulator/GettingAndCleaningData/CodeBook.md

 ***

 #### Output Variables
+Here is the final list of variables contained in the final output tidy dataset.
+They are listed here in the order in which they appear in the data.

 Variable Name | Type | Valid Range | Units of Measure | Description | Code for Missing | Transformation
 ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | -----------